 Qui Tam / False Claims Act: Healthcare

 One area in which false claims frequently arise is the healthcare industry.
 Oftentimes, healthcare fraud goes unnoticed because many patients fail to read their medical bills carefully and simply are not aware of the many different types of healthcare fraud schemes that exist.
-If you believe a healthcare professional or hospital is engaging in illegal conduct, contact an experienced qui tam attorney at Willoughby Brod today to learn how our attorneys can help with your whistleblower case.The California False Claims Act
+If you believe a healthcare professional or hospital is engaging in illegal conduct, contact an experienced qui tam attorney at the Brod Law Firm today to learn how our attorneys can help with your whistleblower case.The California False Claims Act

 After the federal False Claims Act (FCA) was enacted in 1986, California enacted its own version of the Act called the California False Claims Act (CFCA).
 Modeled after the FCA, the CFCA is very similar to the FCA with the exception of about 10 minor differences, several of which are listed below: